Lift Truck Tank Safety

 Inspect the Valve

-If you are in the process of exchanging the tank, be certain that the valve on the new tank is definitely turned off before connecting the fuel line.
-This is very essential because when you are inserting the fuel line into an open valve, you will release the propane gas.
-This condition could lead to a potentially dangerous situation.
+Make certain that the valve on the new tank is turned off before connecting the fuel line when exchanging the fuel tank.
+If you accidentally insert the fuel line into an open valve, propane gas will be released.
+Overlooking this factor could potentially create a very terrible situation.

 Secure the Tank